This is the latest story in Margie Sloan’s “So! Who’s Your Daddy” series about some incredible stallions and their babies.

 When she looks at Mjolnir and the mules she breeds for showing, she sees the big personality, the big heart, and the even bigger talent for equestrian achievement.
 Katie uses reasoning to convince Mjolnir to perform as he has the mule trait of asking why.

 “Once he agrees that it’s a good idea to jump the oxer, he goes for it with gusto!”

 How could any donkey daddy not boast of his progeny as mascots of the US Military Academy at West Point?
 The tradition that started in 1899 continues today.
 Former Ambassador to Portugal, Al Hoffman, Jr was a cadet mule rider in 1954.

 “None of the cadets were eager to volunteer to ride a mule in a football stadium with canons going off and enthusiastic fans.
 But I did!
 I rode a huge mule named Hannibal.
 I loved him!
 I jumped on him from the rear and he took off like a shot.
 He didn’t like going into the big stadium until a donkey named Skippy accompanied him.
 Skippy was a gift to the USMA from the Ambassador of Ecuador.
 What a pair they were.”

-Steve Townes, the CEO of Ranger Aerospace, fell in love with mules when he was a cadet at West Point in 1974.
+Steve Townes, the CEO of Ranger Aerospace, Townes served in the elite 1st Airborne-Ranger Battalion following graduation from the Academy.
 He has pledged his donation of mules to West Point in perpetuity.

 Palladin and Ranger IV will be exciting the crowd at the next Army Navy NCAA football game in December in Philadelphia.
 Previous Army mascot mules Ranger III and his half-brother Stryker are happily retired and living their best life with US Army Forces Command Veterinarian Anne Hessinger.